hpc/charliecloud/doc/tutorial.rst

 Key workflow operation: Push
 ----------------------------
 The containery way to share your images is by pushing them to a container registry.
-In this section, we will set up a registry on gitlab.com and push the hello image to that registry, then pull it back to compare.
+In this section, we will set up a registry on GitLab and push the hello image to that registry, then pull it back to compare.

 Create a private container registry: